apache/druid/docs/querying/sql.md

 In this case, the first result returned will be a header.
 For the `csv`, `array`, and `arrayLines` formats, the header will be a list of column names.
 For the `object` and `objectLines` formats, the header will be an object where the keys are column names, and the values are null.
+If you specified `sqlQueryId` in the [connection context parameters](#connection-context), the SQL query identifier will be returned in the header labeled `X-Druid-SQL-Query-Id`.

 Errors that occur before the response body is sent will be reported in JSON, with an HTTP 500 status code, in the same format as [native Druid query errors](../querying/querying.md#query-errors).
 If an error occurs while the response body is